Creating the Next Generation of Nebraska Researchers.

 - Doane University

 - University of Nebraska at Omaha - College of Arts and Sciences (UNO-Bio)

 - Wayne State College

 Faculty and students on the undergraduate campuses receive support to develop research projects.
 This support includes faculty salaries, student stipends, equipment, supplies and travel.
 The aim of this component of the program is to develop research capacity on the undergraduate campuses and to enhance research opportunities for undergraduate students at these institutions.

-The scientific themes of the NE-INBRE program that bring the network together are cell signaling, infectious disease and structural biology.
+The scientific themes of the NE-INBRE program that bring the network together are cell signaling, infectious disease and cancer biology.
 Collaborative arrangements between undergraduate faculty and research mentors are integral to the development of these focus areas and increase the research base and capacity for Nebraska.
-With respect to the emerging biotechnology industry in the state, the Nebraska Department of Economic Development works closely with the INBRE program through participation in summer workshops.